 Following the completion of the EV Fleet program application, the EV Fleet electrification process, from design to execution, takes approximately 9 to 13 months.
-Learn about the step-by-step process to fleet elimination (PDF, 1 MB).
+Learn about the step-by-step process to fleet electrification (PDF, 1 MB).

 IS THERE A MINIMUM NUMBER OF ELECTRIC VEHICLES TO BE ELIGIBLE FOR EV FLEET?

 PG&E requires a Purchase Order for a minimum of two medium-or heavy-duty electric vehicles.
 However, having a bigger site would be advantageous from a program cost and vehicle target perspective, hence, bigger sites are preferred where possible.
 There is a maximum threshold for incentives of 25 vehicles per site, but sites with more vehicles may be considered on an individual basis.

 WILL PG&E INSTALL INFRASTRUCTURE TO SUPPORT VEHICLES DEPLOYED IN THE FUTURE?

 Fleets with plans to purchase EVs in the future can participate as well, as PG&E will install infrastructure to support vehicles to be procured within 5 years of program contract execution.
 PG&E requires participants seeking infrastructure to support future electric vehicle deployments to provide a schedule of anticipated vehicle purchases and associated load increase.

 WHAT KIND OF DATA MUST BE SHARED WHEN PARTICIPATING IN THE PROGRAM?

 PG&E will collect utilization data from the chargers daily in the form of 15-minute intervals in addition to basic site level information.

 WHAT IS THE TERM OF THE AGREEMENT AND WHAT HAPPENS AFTER?